 Page added that salmon take their biological cues from these seasonal temperature changes.

 “There might not be the correct biological cues for them to migrate at a certain time because of the earlier changes in temperature,” she said.

-Adult salmon of each species spend a different cycles of time in the ocean before migrating back to their birth streams to spawn, said Page.
+Adult salmon of each species spend different cycles of time in the ocean before migrating back to their birth streams to spawn, Page said.
 The changes in temperature could therefore also impact the timings of the returning mature salmon runs in the autumn months.

 Trites added that large numbers of pink salmon come back every two years, so the population is regularly replenished.

 “Then you’ve got others, like the Chinook salmon, which come back somewhere between three, five, and even six years,” he said.
 “They’ve got a very complicated life history.”